We launched! More AI Tools are being added regularly. Become a seller and start monetizing your AI expertise.

 "ts": 1736032405

 }The keys you define in the Inputs step become properties in the inputs object.
-This direct mapping ensures your automation receives data in the exact format you expect.
+This direct mapping ensures your AI Agent automation receives data in the exact format you expect.

 ^[a-z][a-zA-Z0-9_]{1,39}$website_url – Clear, descriptivetarget_keywords – Multi-word with underscoremax_results – Number input keyinclude_images – Boolean input keystart_date – Date input keyURL – Doesn't start with lowercasewebsite-url – Contains hyphen (not allowed)website url – Contains space (not allowed)a – Too short, not descriptiveDifferent platforms handle JSON data differently: